Why You Should Look Into Your Employee Reviews?

 Senior HR professional

-How do negative reviews impact hiring / Recruitment?
+How do Negative Reviews Impact Hiring / Recruitment?

 A survey done by Indeed states that 83% of Job Seekers are influenced by Company Reviews.
 Another survey by Corporate Responsibility highlights, “Even Desperate Job Seekers won’t work for a company with Bad Reputation”.

 These numbers and facts are sure to give any recruiter a headache, when they not only have to answer persistent questions on why the company is low on reviews but also see great candidates declining the offers because of reviews.

-Impact of negative reviews on business?
+Impact of Negative Reviews on Business?

 These feedbacks or reviews have considerable impact on potential employees, investors and even board members have a hawk eye on the ratings.
 The HR leaders can no longer afford to ignore these ratings without having serious implications on hiring programs and recruiting good employees.